• Skip to primary navigation

 Specialty: Critical Care Medicine, Pulmonary

-Dr. Hank Abrons is a retired physician in Berkeley, CA. He was previously associate professor of medicine at West Virginia University, where his research focused on epidemiology, physiology and clinical features of occupational lung disease.
-His clinical practice focused on critical care, chronic lung disease and cystic fibrosis.
-Prior to his appointment at WVU, Dr. Abrons worked three years in the U.S. Public Health Service.
+Dr. Hank Abrons is a physician in Berkeley, CA who retired from the faculty at Highland Hospital (Alameda County Medical Center).
+He was previously associate professor of Medicine at West Virginia University, where his research focused on epidemiology, physiology, and clinical features of occupational lung disease.
+His clinical practice focused on critical care, chronic lung disease, and cystic fibrosis.
+Prior to his appointment at WVU, Dr. Abrons worked for three years in the U.S. Public Health Service.

-Dr. Abrons received his undergraduate degree from Harvard College, medical degree from Case Western Reserve University, and master’s degree from the University of Illinois.
-He is president of the California chapter of Physicians for a National Health Program and a member of PNHP’s board of directors.
+He received his undergraduate degree from Harvard College, medical degree from Case Western Reserve University, and master’s degree from the University of Illinois.
+He is past-president of the California chapter of Physicians for a National Health Program, served on PNHP’s board of directors, and is a member of the national advisory board.

 Stephen B. Kemble, MD